 There are numerous ways that employers can help their workers relax a little more.
 Practical solutions include lightening work loads, giving workers greater autonomy in their jobs, removing toxic bosses or co-workers, and not requiring significant amounts of overtime.

 However, some of these changes may be difficult to institute.
 One simple, effective, and proven way to decrease worker stress is to add living plants into your office and working spaces.
 A study in the Journal of Physiological Anthropology found that young adults who worked with plants “felt more comfortable, soothed, and natural” after the task when compared with subjects who performed work on a computer.
 Another study at a rehabilitation clinic in Norway found that patients who were exposed to lush, healthy plants in the waiting room reported feeling healthier and happier than their counterparts who didn’t wait in the plant-infused waiting room.
+Additionally you check out how these 20 Plants can help improve indoor air quality.

 These studies seem to indicate that access to plant life makes us feel relaxed and eases our stress.
-For this reason, it might be worth installing a living moss wall in your office.
+For this reason, it might be worth installing a living wall in your office.

 Will a living wall help eliminate all your worker stress?
 Probably not.
 However, a more natural and relaxing work environment can be one part in a larger overall plan to help your workers thrive.
 Healthy workers can make a healthier business!